|

 wheels.
 Mrs. Simmons and her daughter, Denise Mazza,

-demolished Thornton station on Rt.
-422 when the tornado literally
+the demolished Thornton station on Rt.
+422 when the tornado

-sucked them from the vehicle.
-Simmons told Profato as he eased
+literally sucked them from the vehicle.
+Simmons told Profato

-her onto a cushion found a short distance away.
-According to Profato,
+as he eased her onto a cushion found a short distance away.

-Mazza was dead at the scene while Mrs. Simmons died later.
+According to Profato, Mazza was dead at the scene while Mrs.

 While ambulance crews rushed Mrs. Simmons to

-policeman obtained a jack and Profato and the officer raised a
+Township policeman obtained a jack and Profato and the officer

-beam pinning Linda McMahon of Austintown in the ruins
+raised a beam pinning Linda McMahon of Austintown in

-pulse on the McMahon woman before tending to Italiano and Mrs.
+found no pulse on the McMahon woman before tending to Italiano

-Simmons and efforts by paramedics to revive Mrs. McMahon a few
+and Mrs. Simmons and efforts by paramedics to revive Mrs. McMahon

 In the space of 15 to 20 minutes, Profato had